 Given the amount of popularity, the Shibuya Scramble Crossing is even considered as the world’s busiest intersection.
 The cross walk attracts thousands of tourists wanting to witness this busy intersection in action.
 This popular crossing way was even featured in the Netflix Original Fuller House Japan Episode Special as well as a subject to numerous travel bloggers and photographers.
 Many tourists make their way to the coffee shop located across the station to relax and watch the busy intersection fill up with as many as 2,500 pedestrians during at every light change, or even 45,000 pedestrians every half an hour during peak times.

-Experience the busiest intersection in Japan and see what it is like to be part of the hustle and bustle of Tokyo by joining one of our Cherry Blossom tours, Anime Japan Tours, or Highlights Japan vacation packages.
+Experience the busiest intersection in Japan for yourself and see what it is like to be part of the hustle and bustle of Tokyo during any of our fully-guided Cherry Blossom tours, Anime Tours, or Highlights Japan vacation packages.
 Talk to your travel agent about Japan Deluxe Tours or call us to speak with one of our Japan specialists ready to help plan your next vacation.

 Hachiko - Akita Dog Statue as a Meet up Spot